 - Alpha One's Monopost allows for continuous stack adjustment.
-Adjust the stack height according to the Fit Guide and tighten the front set screw to 8-9 Nm.
+Adjust the stack height according to the Fit Guide and tighten the front set screw to 11-12 Nm (if you have the early generation carbon monopost, use 8-9nm).
 This adjustment can be changed at any time.

 - Finally, slip the extensions into the Extension Clamps and tighten the two M4 screws to a torque of 4 Nm.
 Note that this is relatively low torque compared to many other aerobars.
 As with all bolts on the bar, we designed Alpha One Extension Clamps to provide a stable, secure grip without the need for unnecessarily high torque.

 - Mount the arm cups via two M6 x 12mm bolts each.
 Note that although there are four bolts on the Dragonfly cup mount, only TWO are meant to be used at any time, as shown in the images below.
 This allows seven distinct pad stance width positions, and three pad reach positions.
 Note that in every pad position, you can access the Arm Cup bolts, Extension Clamp bolts, and Tilt bolts, at any time.
 There is ZERO bolt occlusion on Alpha One, meaning that all bolts are accessible at all times, and are never covered up by other pieces of hardware.
 This is true no matter how you have set up your bar.